 - Delete all the legs and re-import the statement.
 Only those trades you deleted will be dark (not greyed-out) in the import wizard because the Trade Log recognizes that you already imported all the others.

-If you group some trades together into a multi-leg trade that were not suppose to be in that group –
+If trades were grouped together that were not suppose to be in that group –

 (Either they are single leg trades or were suppose to be in a different group).

 - Pull that trade up in the Trade Input tab and click allocation breakdown,